Capell L. Weems

-Capell Lane Weems (July 7, 1860 – January 5, 1913) was an American lawyer and politician who served three terms as a U.S. Representative from Ohio from 1903 to 1909.
+Capell Lane Weems (July 7, 1860 – January 5, 1913) was an American lawyer and politician who served three terms as a U.S. representative from Ohio from 1903 to 1909.

 Biography

 Born in Whigville, Ohio, Weems attended the common schools and normal academy, Caldwell, Ohio.
 He studied law, was admitted to the bar in 1883 and commenced practice in Caldwell.

+Early career

 Weems was elected prosecuting attorney of Noble County in 1884.
 He served as member of the Ohio House of Representatives in 1888 and 1889.
 He moved to St. Clairsville, Ohio, in 1890 and served as prosecuting attorney of Belmont County 1890-1896.

+Congress

 Weems was elected as a Republican to the Fifty-eighth Congress to fill the vacancy caused by the resignation of Joseph J. Gill.
 He was reelected to the Fifty-ninth and Sixtieth Congresses and served from November 3, 1903, to March 3, 1909.
 He resumed the practice of law and was solicitor for the Pennsylvania Railroad.